 Rebalancing the “Homebody” Economy

-Twenty-eight percent of all consumers invested in home gyms and stereo equipment during the pandemic.
-Thirty percent of them plan to continue this trend and invest in more “homebody” products.
+Twenty-eight percent of consumers invested in home gyms and stereo equipment during the pandemic.
+Thirty percent plan to continue this trend and invest in more “homebody” products.

 The Shattering of Brand Loyalty